hemeshvpatel/ReactRepoSearch/README.md

 ## Design

 A simple 3 page design that consists of a landing page, search results, and detailed page.
-The UI is kept clean with simple color scheme.
-The responsive design as resized smaller, removed the side filter for languages and turns it into a dropdown for mobile/tablets.
-Number of results are always displayed and adjusted based on sort/filtering.
+The UI is kept clean with a simple color scheme.
+Number of results are displayed and adjusted based on sort and filtering.
+The **responsive** template supports two viewports:

+- Desktop: Side Filter for Languages and Dropdow for Sort
+- Mobile/Tablet: Dropdowns for Languages and Sort

 ## Components